aptible/www.aptible.com/source/changelog/deploy-private-images.md

 author_id: blake
 posted: 2016-07-31
 section: Blog
-posts: true
+product: enclave
-type: blog post
+type: changelog post
 ---
 Aptible customers have always been able to streamline deployment by building from base images hosted in public Docker registries.
 For example, the [Aptible Ruby on Rails Quickstart](/support/quickstart/ruby/rails/) uses `FROM quay.io/aptible/ruby:2.3`, eliminating the need to install Ruby during each Aptible build.